bejibiu/Log-analyzer/README.md

 Project has default settings.
 You can set new settings in file `config.ini` or a configuration using a custom path and them run `main.py` with options `--config <path to config.ini>`.

+A custom config is an ini file.
+In the file in the main section you can describe the settings

 Settings:

 |Name |Description|Default value|